ZELLMECHANIK-DRESDEN/ShapeOut2/docs/sec_interface.rst

 corresponding matrix elements.
 In the above example, both datasets are being used in all three plots.

-The modification of datasets, filters, and plots are discussed below.
+The modification of datasets, filters, and plots is discussed below.

 Workspace